MeshJS/mesh/README.md

 ## Steps to get started building Web3 dApps with Mesh

-View setup instructions to [packages/module](https://github.com/MartifyLabs/mesh/tree/main/packages/module)
+View setup instructions in [packages/module](https://github.com/MartifyLabs/mesh/tree/main/packages/module)

 ## How can you contribute?
 - star the [Github repo](https://github.com/MartifyLabs/mesh) and tell others about this